Do you lubricate your breast pump flanges?

 Pumping with an ill-fitting flange can do quite the number on our nipple and areolar tissue!
-Some parents may experience painful pumping, sore nipples, nipple damage, clogged ducts, mastitis, and even decreased milk supply from using a flange that is too large or too small.
+Some moms may experience painful pumping, sore nipples, nipple damage, clogged ducts, mastitis, and even decreased milk supply from using a flange that is too large or too small.

 Determining your optimal breast pump flange fit and size is a critical component in maximizing both comfort and milk output with a breast pump.
 However flanges are not one size fits all, or even one size fits most.

 Most breast pump manufacturers include a pair of 24 mm breast shields (aka flanges) in their pumping kit but I have found the majority of the parents I work with need something smaller than the standard size.
 And in some cases each breast needs a different size shield.